Raleigh Fire Department History

 Apparatus note: 1979 Mack MC / 1958 American LaFrance aerial ladder placed in service as Truck 5.
 Photos and more information. (by May 6, 1980)

-Lawsuit filed in 1974 by thirteen black firefighters receives tentative endorsement for settlement by city, including pledge to improve hiring of blacks over the next three years, with goal that 16 percent of city firefighters being black by January 1983. rt02jan80
+Lawsuit filed in 1974 by thirteen black firefighters received tentative endorsement for settlement by city, including pledge to improve hiring of blacks over the next three years, with goal that 16 percent of city firefighters being black by January 1983. rt02jan80

 1981

 Apparatus delivery: 1981 Mack CF pumper, placed in service as Engine 13 at 1700 hours.
 Photos and more information.
-(July 8, 1981) rfd
+(July 8, 1981)rfd

 Apparatus notes: